edovanveen/edonet/README.md

 ```
 ## To do

-* Figure out correct weight initialization to prevent diminishing/exploding gradients
+* Figure out good weight initialization to prevent diminishing/exploding gradients -
+  initialization should depend on activation function
   ([link1](http://proceedings.mlr.press/v9/glorot10a/glorot10a.pdf), [link2](https://arxiv.org/pdf/1502.01852.pdf));
 * Double check all backprop tensor equations, do
   [gradient checking](http://cs231n.github.io/neural-networks-3/?source=post_page---------------------------#gradcheck);
 * Rethink NeuralNet layers argument, dict currently a bit clunky;
+* Inputs should be rescaled automatically;
 * Add NeuralNet.save() and NeuralNet.load() functionalities;
 * Add more activation and loss functions.

 ## Issues

-* Inputs should be rescaled properly;
 * MaxPool2DLayer: creation of the cached mask goes wrong when multiple elements are equal to max.

 ## Authors